common-workflow-language/user_guide/src/topics/inputs.md

 line or job input file.

 Here, the boolean “or” operator `||` in JavaScript is used for its _short-circuiting_ property.
-If `inputs.file_format` takes a “truthy” value (e.g. a valid string from the enum), the evaluation of the expression stops at the first operand of `||`; it “short-circuits”.
-If however `inputs.file_format` is `null` -- a “falsy” value, the whole expression’s value becomes that of the second operand, which is why a reasonable default can be provided there.
+If `inputs.file_format` is “true” in a boolean context (e.g. a valid non-empty string from the enum), the evaluation of the expression stops at the first operand of `||`; it “short-circuits”.
+If however `inputs.file_format` is `null`, the whole expression’s value becomes that of the second operand, which is why a reasonable default can be provided there.

 % TODO